Terms and Conditions

 The weather on Snowdon is notoriously unpredictable and can change rapidly.

-Passengers are unable to disembark the train at Rocky Valley due to health and safety.
+Passengers are unable to disembark the train at Rocky Valley.

 If Snowdon Mountain Railway has to cancel a train completely you will be offered the choice to move your booking to another day or receive a full refund.

 Passengers who choose not to travel of their own accord because of bad weather, and trains are still running a normal service, then those tickets would be forfeited, and passengers would not be entitled to a refund.

 Snowdon Mountain Railway neither includes or implies any guarantee in relation to views en-route, or availability of facilities at Clogwyn or the Summit.
 No refund will be made.
 No compensation, consequential losses, additional travelling costs or other such claims shall be accepted by Snowdon Mountain Railway.